 Keona Health - Learning Resources

-Nursing Triage: How Triage Software Can Increase ROI
+Nursing Triage Software That Delivers ROI

 Written by Keona Health | Jul 2, 2025 12:22:39 PM

+This scenario plays out in healthcare centers across the country every day.
 One of the most overlooked areas for cost reduction and quality improvement is nursing triage.
 Many organizations still rely on outdated, manual processes for telephone triage that put critical clinical decisions in the hands of overburdened or non-clinical staff.

 The consequences?
 Rising water bills in the form of training costs, staff burnout, and patient risk.
-But the smartest organizations are finally calling in the plumbers—upgrading their triage infrastructure and watching the savings flow.
+But the smartest organizations are finally calling in the plumbers, upgrading their triage infrastructure and watching the savings flow.

-These problems aren’t just clinical, they’re financial.
-A single triage error can lead to inappropriate care, missed diagnoses, and avoidable emergency department (ED) visits—all of which drive up costs and erode trust.
+These problems aren't just clinical; they're financial.
+A single triage error can lead to inappropriate care, missed diagnoses, and avoidable emergency department (ED) visits, all of which drive up costs and erode trust.
 And yet, healthcare systems often try to solve these problems by hiring more nurses or investing in overstaffing, instead of addressing the root cause: outdated triage workflows.

 There is hope.
 Smarter nurse triage systems, particularly those powered by evidence-based protocols and supported by AI, are turning this picture around.
 Healthcare organizations are reporting significant performance improvements within months of implementation.
 Among the measurable benefits: